microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 This authentication method is ideal for background interactions.
 It doesn't require a user to physically sign in.

-See [Get-Credential][get-credential] on how to get or create credentials.
+Follow this link (</powershell/module/microsoft.powershell.security/get-credential>) for more information on how to get or create credentials.

 ### Example 13: Using managed identity: System-assigned managed identity